How to Become an EMT: Career Roadmap

 Learn how to become an EMT.
 Research the education and career requirements, training and licensure information and experience required for starting a career as an emergency medical technician.

-Becoming an EMT involves completing a certificate program and a state examination along with acquiring a state license.
+A degree is not required for the job, but becoming an EMT involves completing a certificate program and a state examination, along with acquiring a state license.
 The following table outlines common requirements to become an EMT as reported by the U.S. Bureau of Labor Statistics (BLS):

 |Degree Level||No degree is required, though a specified number of training hours through an approved certificate program are necessary to comply with licensing requirements.|

 |Experience||Approximately 100 hours of training are needed for the EMT-Basic level, roughly 1,000 hours of training are needed for the EMT-Intermediate/Advanced level.|

 |Licensure and Certification||EMTs must pass a certification exam and obtain a state-issued license.|